MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

 > [!NOTE]
 > The avatars for Teams app has minimum and recommended hardware requirements.
 For more information, see [Hardware requirements for Microsoft Teams](hardware-requirements-for-the-teams-app.md).
 >
-> Teams customers can access this feature if they have one of the following licenses: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 Enterprise E3, Microsoft 365 Enterprise E5, Office 365 Enterprise E1, Office 365 Enterprise E3, and Office 365 Enterprise E5.
+> Teams users can access this feature if they have one of the following licenses: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 E3, Microsoft 365 E5, Office 365 E1, Office 365 E3, and Office 365 E5.

 Setup and permissions policies allow or block the avatars for Teams app in your organization.
 Policies control whether an app is available to users, automatically pinned in their Teams client, or blocked from use.
 By default, the **Global (Org-wide default)** policy is applied to all users in your organization.
 However, you can create more policies for subsets of your users, such as executives, sales, manufacturing, and so on.